 DOE funded a portion of the now-completed work at Portsmouth through an arrangement whereby DOE transferred uranium to us which we immediately sold.
 We completed six competitive sales of uranium between the fourth quarter of 2009 and the first quarter of 2011.
 Our receipt of the uranium was not considered a purchase by us and no revenue or cost of sales was recorded upon its sale.
 This is because we had no significant risks or rewards of ownership and no potential profit or loss related to the uranium sale.
-The value of the contract work is based on the cash proceeds from the uranium sales less our selling and handling costs.
-The net cash proceeds from the uranium sales were recorded as deferred revenue, and (a) revenue is recognized in our contract services segment as services are provided or (b) is to be applied to existing receivables balances due from DOE in our contract services segment.
+The value of the contract work is based on the cash proceeds from the uranium sales services segment as services are provided or (b) is to be applied to existing receivables balances due from DOE in our contract services segment.